Chapter 7 International Travel With Infants & Children

 - Lymph nodes: enlargement suggestive of TB

 In addition, all children should receive a complete neurodevelopmental examination by a clinician with experience in child development.
-Further evaluation will depend on the country of origin, the age of the child, previous living conditions, number of transitions, nutritional status, developmental status, and the adoptive family’s specific questions.
+Further evaluation will depend on the country of origin, the age of the child, previous living conditions, nutritional status, developmental status, and the adoptive family’s specific questions.
 Concerns raised during the preadoption medical review may dictate further investigation.

-SCREENING FOR INFECTIOUS AND NONINFECTIOUS DISEASES
+SCREENING FOR INFECTIOUS DISEASES

 The current panel of tests for infectious diseases recommended by the American Academy of Pediatrics (AAP) for screening internationally adopted children is as follows: